AstronomerAmber/Project-Orient/README.md

     source deactivate Orient_3.6

-## Build Environment
+## Build Environment (***Optional***)

- Before running your Orient script:
+> Before running your Orient.py script:

- 	Fill in the User x Movie matrix by running:
+If you would like to rerun the Keras model to fill in the User x Movie matrix run:

 	python fill_user_matrix.py

 This will build a Keras factorization model to predict previously unrated movies for users with embeddings.
 The resulting csv file:

-	predicted_ratings.csv
+	predicted_ratings.pkl

-Do not try and run:
+While it is not necessary, you can run:

-	Word2Vec_occupations.py
+	python Word2Vec_occupations.py

-Unless you would like to download Google's [Word2Vec](http://word2vec.googlecode.com/svn/trunk/) tool.
-This step is not necessary for you to run this because the resulting csv file: Occupation_embeddings, was provided to you in the repo.
+To generate occupation embeddings in the resulting csv file (which was provided to you in the repo):

+	Occupation_embeddings.csv

+I would only recommend this to those who would like to download Google's [Word2Vec](http://word2vec.googlecode.com/svn/trunk/) tool.

+## Serving Orient

+Now you should be all set to get your movie recommendations through the Orient.py interactive command-line interface using:

+	Python Orient.py

+Thank you for choosing Orient to optimize your ***Movie Night*** experience!

-## Liscensing
+## Licensing
 MovieLens Dataset [LICENSE](https://github.com/AstronomerAmber/Project-Orient/edit/master/LICENSE.md)